Dillagi (1978 film): Synopsis

 Phoolrenu has been nicknamed "carbon dioxide" and Swarnkamal is lovingly called "jijaji" by the girls.
 While for Swarnkamal it is love at first sight, Phoolrenu detests him due to his style of teaching the works of Mahakavi (Great Poet) Kalidas.

-From the celebrations of the festival - Holi to the annual function, all attempts of Swarnkamal to win over Phoolrenu seem to be having an opposite effect.
+From the celebrations of the festival Holi to the annual function, all attempts of Swarnkamal to win over Phoolrenu seem to be having an opposite effect.
 He then visits Phoolrenu during the summer vacations at her hometown of Kashipur and finally makes some headway, but Phoolrenu wants him to approach her through a proper channel by responding to her matrimonial advertisement in a newspaper.

 But confusion reigns and Phoolrenu's marriage is fixed with someone else.
 Swarnkamal tries to reach Kashipur and faces a number of difficulties one after the other.
 Meanwhile, Phoolrenu and her brother tries to think of ways to get out of the marriage agreement.
 In the climax, Swarnkamal somehow manages to reach the wedding ceremony but is unable to stop it as the groom's henchmen mistake his identity as someone sent by groom's girlfriend to stop the wedding.
 Swarnkamal watches the groom seemingly leave with Phoolrenu and returns to his sister's house, defeated.
 But here, it is revealed that Phool and her brother actually managed to snuck in groom's girlfriend into the wedding ceremony and now he is married to her.
 Phoolrenu herself is waiting for Swarnkamal at his sister's house.
-They decide to not rush into the wedding and Phool tells Swarnkamal that she will write to him about the actual date of the their wedding once he applies for leave in the college.
+They decide to not rush into the wedding and Phool tells Swarnkamal that she will write to him about the actual date of their wedding once he applies for leave in the college.
 As a gesture of love, she tries to copy a love letter out of a book that Swarnkamal had secretly passed on to her during Holi.
 On their wedding night, Swarnkamal reveals that he was the one who passed on the book to her and knows that she copied the letter from there.
 The couple have a laugh and the movie ends with them embracing each other, deeply in love.